Broadcasting: History

 The world's technological capacity to receive information through one-way broadcast networks more than quadrupled during the two decades from 1986 to 2007, from 432 exabytes of (optimally compressed) information, to 1.9 zettabytes.
 This is the information equivalent of 55 newspapers per person per day in 1986, and 175 newspapers per person per day by 2007.

 Methods

-In a broadcast system, the central high-powered broadcast tower transmits a high-frequency electromagnetic wave to numerous low-powered receivers.
+In a broadcast system, the central high-powered broadcast tower transmits a high-frequency electromagnetic wave to numerous receivers.
 The high-frequency wave sent by the tower is modulated with a signal containing visual or audio information.
 The receiver is then tuned so as to pick up the high-frequency wave and a demodulator is used to retrieve the signal containing the visual or audio information.
 The broadcast signal can be either analog (signal is varied continuously with respect to the information) or digital (information is encoded as a set of discrete values).

 Historically, there have been several methods used for broadcasting electronic media audio and video to the general public: